Super-Protocol/docs/docs/developers/index.md

 ## Play around with GUI (beginner)

-If you are just starting out, we advise you to feel your way around Super Protocol using the Marketplace GUI, which is an interactive educational tool we use for onboarding new users.
+If you are just starting out, we advise you to feel your way around Super Protocol using the Marketplace GUI.

 Please follow these steps: